LibertyDSNP/spec/pages/Announcements/Types/GraphChange.md

 | 0 | Unfollow | Remove a Follow relationship |
 | 1 | Follow | Create a Follow relationship |

+### createdAt

+- MUST be set to the microseconds since Unix epoch at time of signing
+- MUST be unique for the given `fromId` and `objectId` pair

 ### fromId

 - MUST be a [DSNP User Id](/Identifiers#dsnp-user-id)
 - MUST be the [signer](/Announcements/Signatures) of the announcement

-### Nonce

-- MUST be unique for the given `fromId` and `objectId` pair
-- SHOULD be set to the microseconds since Unix epoch to achieve uncoordinated uniqueness across devices

 ### objectId